How To Use a Warm Compress Correctly For Dry Eye

 How Do Warm Compresses Provide Relief?

-Warm eye compresses help soothe the eyes and provide almost instant relief.
-The moisture of the compress hydrates the eyes, which helps to reduce the grittiness, and the warmth relaxes the eye to relieve any pain or muscle spasms that may accompany the condition.
+Warm eye compresses can soothe the eyes and provide almost instant relief.
+The moisture of the compress hydrates the eyes, which helps to reduce the grittiness, and the warmth relaxes the eye to relieve any pain or muscle spasms that may accompany dry eye.
 Furthermore, warm compresses can help loosen clogged oil in the glands of your eyelids, which allow these essential oils to mix with your tears, producing better quality tears.

 Though warm eye compresses are a great at-home remedy for treating dry eye, our team of eye doctors can offer other more potent dry eye treatments for complete relief from symptoms.
 If you are experiencing dry eye, schedule an appointment at Mississauga Vision Centre and Brampton Vision Centre to get the relief you seek.